Classical equipartition dynamics between axions and non-Abelian gauge fields

 \section{Acknowledgements}

 KB thanks the U.S. Department of Energy, Office of Science, Office of High Energy Physics, under Award Number DE-SC0011632, and the Walter Burke Institute for Theoretical Physics.
 Test runs for this work were conducted at the Resnick High Performance Computing Center, a facility supported by Resnick Sustainability Institute at the California Institute of Technology.
-AF and FRS are supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the Emmy Noether Programme Project No. 545261797, and the CRC-TRR 211 "Strong-interaction matter under extreme conditions," Project No. 315477589-TRR 211.
+AF and FRS are supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the Emmy Noether Programme Project No.\ 545261797.
 The authors gratefully acknowledge the computing time made available to them on the high-performance computer Noctua 2 at the NHR Paderborn Center for Parallel Computing (PC2).
 This center is jointly supported by the Federal Ministry of Research, Technology and Space and the state governments participating in the National High-Performance Computing (NHR) joint funding program (www.nhr-verein.de/en/our-partners).

 {\Alph{section}} {\Alph{section}.\arabic{subsection}} {\Alph{section}.\arabic{equation}}